After the 2008 financial crisis, the government placed strict underwriting restrictions on mortgage lenders.

 With conventional loans, borrowers must pay for private mortgage insurance if their down payment is less than 20% of the purchase price.
 Yet professional mortgage loans, like physician mortgage loans, don’t require PMI.
 That can save borrowers thousands of dollars per year.

 If there’s a downside to professional mortgage loans, it’s that borrowers may be tempted to overextend themselves and buy more house than they can afford.
-Even with strong income potential, buying a $500,000 home with no down payment might not be the best financial decision, for example.
+Even with strong income potential, buying a $500,000 piece of real estate with no down payment might not be the best financial decision, for example.
 Also, borrowers are often charged higher interest rates for nonconforming loans.

 Currently, physician mortgage programs are most popular with lenders.

 But there are several banks that offer mortgages to nonmedical professionals like attorneys, certified public accountants (CPAs), architects, engineers and more.
-Below are six professional mortgage lenders worth checking out.
+Below are six professional home financing lenders worth checking out.